shubhambavaskar/ansible-multi-software-ec2/README.md

 **5️⃣ Integration with GitHub**

-* Store Ansible playbooks and scripts in GitHub repository
+* Store Ansible playbooks in GitHub repository
 * Enable version control and collaboration

 ---